 • Once filled, the machine should be allowed to sit and reach operating temperatures before washing.
 This could take anywhere from 30-60 minutes.
-Add detergent and load (See previous steps in General Operation).
+Add detergent and load.
+(See previous steps in General Operation).
 It is now time to start washing!
-Choose your desired wash cycle time by selecting the short, medium, or long cycle button.
+Choose your desired wash cycle time by selecting the short four minute cycle, medium six minute cycle, or long eight minute cycle.
 Let the machine run through its entire cycle (wash, rinse, and dwell).
 If you open the door or hit the stop button any time during the cycle, the machine will shut off.
 When you restart the machine, it will not start from where it stopped, it will start from the beginning of the wash cycle.
 At this point you will be able to unload and then reload the machine.